-Service users who spoke to the inspector could describe what to do if they had concerns in relation to their safety or the care and support they receive.
+Service users had been provided with information in relation to adult protection; those who spoke to the inspector could describe what to do if they had concerns in relation to their safety or the care and support they receive.

 Records viewed and discussion with staff indicated that the agency has a process for recording and retaining details of referrals made to the HSCT safeguarding team and other relevant stakeholders relating to alleged or actual incidences of abuse.
-Records viewed and discussions with the person in charge indicated that referrals made had been managed in accordance with their policy and procedures.
+Records viewed and discussions with staff indicated that referrals made by the agency had been managed in accordance with their policy and procedures.

 The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating risk to service users health, welfare and safety.
+It was noted that staff have received training in record keeping and care planning.

-It was identified that service users are supported to participate in a review involving their HSCT community keyworker at least annually and that care plans are reviewed on an annual basis or as required.
+The person in charge stated that service users are supported to participate in a review involving their HSCT community keyworker at least annually and that care plans are reviewed on an annual basis or as required.
+It was noted that a number of Best Interest meetings had been facilitated in relation to practice that may be deemed restrictive; it was noted that this process had involved the use of an independent advocate.

 Care records viewed were noted to be retained in an organised and secure manner.
 The inspector viewed a range of risk assessments in place relating to individual service users.
+The agency has risk assessments in place for practices deemed to be restrictive.